Etherfiend/NeovimConfigFor42/README.md

 You can also modify setup or init file/files according to your needs.
 Plugins are essential parts of your neovim experience, feel free to configure them; they won't bite.

 ## Plugin & Manager Installation

-⚠️These plugins and manager require at least free 1.1GB space⚠️

 There are some essential plugins that we will use for the default configuration in this guide.